Don't Go Near the Park: Plot

 Meanwhile, while selling flowers on the street, Nick meets Taft, a local writer and historian who befriends him.
 In conversations, Taft explains the dark history of the local park and the centuries-old deaths there, warning Nick not to go near it.

-Late at night, Nick witnesses Patty entering the park in a mask and follows her.
+Late at night, Nick sees Patty enter the park wearing a mask and follows her.
 He watches from a distance as she strangles, disembowels, and cannibalizes a female victim.
 When she removes the mask, her youthful appearance is restored.
-Horrified, Nick flees back to the house to notify Bondi and Cowboy but finds the house empty.
+Horrified, Nick flees back to the house to notify Bondi and Cowboy, but finds the house empty.

 Meanwhile, having been drugged by Patty, Bondi awakens in a cave alongside Cowboy.
-She is confronted by her father, who attempts to force her to strip nude to begin the ritual, but Patty intervenes and stops him.
-After a fire breaks out in the cave, Patty urges Bondi to swallow the amulet, which she does.
+She is confronted by her father, who attempts to assault her, but Patty intervenes and stops him.
+After they fight, a fire breaks out in the cave, and Patty urges Bondi to swallow the amulet, which she does.
 Upon doing so, Bondi becomes possessed by Petranella, taking on her withered appearance.
 Petranella reanimates the corpses of Patty and Mark's victims, which they have stored in the cave, and forces them to kill and consume Mark and Patty.

 After Petranella's spirit leaves Bondi's body, Bondi and Cowboy flee and find Nick in one of the tunnels.
 They escape through a crumbling cave wall with the help of Taft, who has been searching for Nick in the park.
-The three spend the night at Taft's home and return to visit Patty's home the next day.
+The three spend the night at Taft's home and return to visit the ranch where they have been living with Patty.
 Upon arriving, they are notified by a city official that the house is being demolished.
-Pondering where to go, the three venture into the park and play at a playground.
+Pondering where to go, the three venture wander until they find a playground.
 Nick climbs a slide and asks Bondi to push him down.
 Instead, Bondi begins to dig her fingernails into his abdomen to disembowel him.
-While doing so, she knowingly smiles.
+As he screams, the camera freezes on her smiling.